pebreo/pebreo.github.io/endgame/partX-why.md

 A rich social life means friends, family, loved ones, even experiences.
 Without basic needs met, you are miserable.

-## TLDR

-Money is necessary for the basics: food, medicine, education.
-After a certin point, its utility is seen and used beyond survival.

 ## What is a rich life?